 You create privileges and assign them to roles using the Admin Interface.

-You use the xdmp:security-assert built-in function in your XQuery code to test for a privilege and you can use the xdmp.securityAssert built-in function in your JavaScript code to test for a privilege.
+To test for a privilege, use xdmp:security-assert() (XQuery) or xdmp.securityAssert() (JavaScript).
 This function tests to determine if the user running the code has the specified privilege.
 If the user possesses the privilege, then the code continues to execute.
 If the user does not possess the privilege, then the server throws an exception, which the application can catch and handle.